 Should You Opt for Containers?

 One concern, however, that needs closer scrutiny when it comes to the use of containers is its security, for it could in some ways compromise the integrity of the operating system.
 But this can be remedied, as Docker has already anticipated this potential problem even before it surfaces.
 Opting for containers is just a matter of learning how to address your needs.
 If you need and want to run many applications on a server and you have many operating systems that you want to utilize, you should use VMs.
-However, if you want to run many applications while wanting to take up less amount of space on your servers, then container is the best option for your business.Opinions expressed here by Contributors are their own.
+However, if you want to run many applications while wanting to take up less amount of space on your servers, then container is the best option for your business.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.